AnjanKumarS/Inovex-Devops/README.md

 ---

-**Note:** To run the application, navigate to the inovex_app directory and use the following command:
+To run the application, navigate to the inovex_app directory and use the following command:
 ```sh
 python app.py
 ```